rpc180/GoogleDocsChangeTracker/DEVELOPMENT_NOTES.md

-﻿🛠️ Development Notes: Google Docs Change Tracker Script
+# ﻿🛠️ Development Notes: Google Docs Change Tracker Script

-Overview

 This script monitors a shared Google Document, detects newly added lines, and emails those changes to all collaborators (viewers, editors, commenters, and owner).
 The script was developed as part of a collaborative exercise between Romel P and ChatGPT.

-Development Timeline Summary

-🎯 Goals

-Track line-level changes in a Google Doc

-Automatically email updates to collaborators

-Store and compare previous document state

-Display readable bullet lists in the email

-Maintain best practices and use helper functions for modularity

-🔧 Key Features Implemented

-Use of DocumentApp.getActiveDocument() to access the current document

-Storage and retrieval of last document state using PropertiesService

-Filtering and trimming logic using .split, .map, .trim, and .filter

-Extraction of collaborators using DriveApp.getFileById()

-Includes viewers, editors, commenters, and owner

-Logging execution timestamps in Eastern Time (12-hour format)

-Output of metrics like number of new lines and recipients

-Email sent using MailApp.sendEmail with all recipients in BCC

-URLs and bullet lists are formatted for clear readability

-📅 Development Milestones & Enhancements

-🕒 2025-05-14

-Initial concept and goals established

-Decided to use DocumentApp.getActiveDocument() to tie script to current doc

-🕒 2025-05-15

-Implemented change detection via comparison of current and previous document lines

-Introduced logging with Logger.log() for timestamps and debugging values

-Logger.log("Script run at: %s", getEasternTimeString());

-🕒 2025-05-16

-Added helper function to extract viewers, editors, commenters, and owner:

-function getPeopleWithAccessToActiveDoc() { ... }

-Introduced .map(u => u.getEmail()) and .join("\n") to format logs

-Logged number of recipients:

-Logger.log("📬 Number of recipients: %s", recipients.length);

-🕒 2025-05-17

-Integrated formatted bullet list:

-function formatAsBulletList(lines) { ... }

-Updated email body with link to document and bullet points of changes

-🕒 2025-05-18

-Adjusted time formatting for EST/EDT and 12-hour clock:

-Utilities.formatDate(now, "America/New_York", "yyyy-MM-dd h:mm:ss a z");

-Resolved Gmail bounceback issue with BCC field usage

-📘 Script Composition
+## 🎯 Goals

+✅ Track line-level changes in a Google Doc

+✅ Automatically email updates to collaborators

+✅ Store and compare previous document state

+✅ Display readable bullet lists in the email

+✅ Maintain best practices and use helper functions for modularity

+## 🔧 Key Features Implemented

+- Use of DocumentApp.getActiveDocument() to access the current document

+- Storage and retrieval of last document state using PropertiesService

+- Filtering and trimming logic using .split, .map, .trim, and .filter

+- Extraction of collaborators using DriveApp.getFileById()

+  - Includes viewers, editors, commenters, and owner

+- Logging execution timestamps in Eastern Time (12-hour format)

+- Output of metrics like number of new lines and recipients

+- Email sent using MailApp.sendEmail with all recipients in BCC

+- URLs and bullet lists are formatted for clear readability

+## 📅 Development Milestones & Enhancements

+#### 🕒 2025-05-14

+- Initial concept and goals established

+- Decided to use DocumentApp.getActiveDocument() to tie script to current doc

+#### 🕒 2025-05-15

+- Implemented change detection via comparison of current and previous document lines

+- Introduced logging with Logger.log() for timestamps and debugging values

+- Logger.log("Script run at: %s", getEasternTimeString());

+#### 🕒 2025-05-16

+- Added helper function to extract viewers, editors, commenters, and owner:

+  - function getPeopleWithAccessToActiveDoc() { ... }

+- Introduced .map(u => u.getEmail()) and .join("\n") to format logs

+- Logged number of recipients:

+- Logger.log("📬 Number of recipients: %s", recipients.length);

+#### 🕒 2025-05-17

+- Integrated formatted bullet list:

+  - function formatAsBulletList(lines) { ... }

+- Updated email body with link to document and bullet points of changes

+#### 🕒 2025-05-18

+- Adjusted time formatting for EST/EDT and 12-hour clock:

+  - Utilities.formatDate(now, "America/New_York", "yyyy-MM-dd h:mm:ss a z");

+- Resolved Gmail bounceback issue with BCC field usage

+## 📘 Script Composition

 The script uses the following helper functions:

-getPeopleWithAccessToActiveDoc() – Retrieves all collaborators
+  - getPeopleWithAccessToActiveDoc() – Retrieves all collaborators

-formatAsBulletList(lines) – Formats an array of strings as bullet points
+  - formatAsBulletList(lines) – Formats an array of strings as bullet points

-getEasternTimeString() – Formats current time to Eastern Time in readable format
+  - getEasternTimeString() – Formats current time to Eastern Time in readable format

 The main execution function:

-checkDocAndEmailChanges() – Logs changes, prepares and sends email
+  - checkDocAndEmailChanges() – Logs changes, prepares and sends email

-🧪 Debugging Techniques Used
+## 🧪 Debugging Techniques Used

-Logger.log() was used to output:
+- Logger.log() was used to output:

-Timestamp of each execution
+  - Timestamp of each execution

-Number and contents of new lines
+  - Number and contents of new lines

-List of recipient email addresses categorized by role
+  - List of recipient email addresses categorized by role

-Use of breakpoints to pause and inspect variables
+- Use of breakpoints to pause and inspect variables

-Discussion of split, map, trim, and filter operations
+- Discussion of split, map, trim, and filter operations

-Consideration of script execution limits and batching
+- Consideration of script execution limits and batching

-📋 Noteworthy Challenges and Resolutions
+## 📋 Noteworthy Challenges and Resolutions

-Gmail bouncebacks when using undisclosed-recipients@example.com

-Resolved by using a placeholder To: and real addresses in BCC

-Ensuring all user types (including owner) are captured
+- Ensuring all user types (including owner) are captured

-Formatting bullet lists and hyperlinks in plain text email
+- Formatting bullet lists and hyperlinks in plain text email

-Customizing script time zone display and 12-hour formatting
+- Customizing script time zone display and 12-hour formatting

-🔐 Permissions Note
+## 🔐 Permissions Note

-Google Apps Script APIs (DriveApp, MailApp) respect permissions of the account executing the script.
+- Google Apps Script APIs (DriveApp, MailApp) respect permissions of the account executing the script.

-The script uses getActiveDocument(), so it runs in the context of the currently open document.
+- The script uses getActiveDocument(), so it runs in the context of the currently open document.

-✅ Outcome

-A working, modular, well-logged Google Apps Script that:

-Detects newly added lines

-Emails updates to all collaborators

-Supports reuse and modification for related workflow automations
+- Supports reuse and modification for related workflow automations

-🧾 Licensing & Attribution
+## 🧾 Licensing & Attribution

 Script licensed under MIT License

-Attribution in script header:

-📌 Developed with vibe coding by Romel P and ChatGPT
+## 📌 Developed collaboratively by Romel P and ChatGPT

 For the complete source code, see: /Code.gs